-Joanne joined the School in May 2008 to work on the EPSRC-funded research project: Sustainable Regeneration – from Evidence-based Urban Futures to Implementation.
-She is a highly experienced Programme Manager and researcher on cross-disciplinary research in sustainable urban environments (SUE) and has been involved in the high profile, EPSRC-funded SUE programme including SUE1: VivaCity2020, £2.9M; SUE2: Sustainable Regeneration, £3.1M; and the recently-awarded Programme Grant: Liveable Cities, £6.3M.
-She has been involved in numerous urban sustainability-related projects and initiatives, covering issues from crime to soundscapes.
+Joanne joined the University of Birmingham's School of Engineering (Department of Civil Engineering) in May 2008 to work on the EPSRC-funded research project: Sustainable Regeneration – from Evidence-based Urban Futures to Implementation.
+She is a highly experienced Programme Manager and researcher on cross-disciplinary research in sustainable urban environments (SUE) and has been involved in the high profile, EPSRC-funded SUE programme including SUE1: VivaCity2020, £2.9M; SUE2: Sustainable Regeneration, £3.1M; and the recently-completed programme grant: Liveable Cities, £6.3M.
+In and around these larger projects she has been involved in numerous other urban sustainability-related projects and initiatives, covering issues from crime to soundscapes.

 She has a keen interest in developing research outcomes that impact professional practice and policymaking.
 Joanne was involved in the UK Policy Commission on Future Urban Living (Chaired by Lord Shipley) and co-authored consultation responses on UK infrastructure (commissioned by Lord Armitt), the UK’s Sustainable Development Indicators (commissioned by defra) and the UK Lane Rental Scheme (commission by the Department for Transport).

 She is also interested in exchanging knowledge across countries, and is currently exploring collaborations with cities in India, Africa and Brazil.

 Her current research focuses upon two interlinked areas.
 First, upon city measurement and diagnostics, incorporating the broad range of sustainability issues and future resilience.
 Second, upon interdisciplinary practices and ways of learning within the engineering disciplines, but reaching across all disciplines, particularly those associated with urban development and redevelopment.